maximdanilchenko/aiochclient/docs/source/index.rst

 ===============
-aiochclient
+myscaledb-client
 ===============

-Async http(s) clickhouse client for python 3.6+ with types converting in both directions and streaming support
+Async/Sync http(s) clickhouse client for python 3.6+ with types converting in both directions and streaming support

 .. toctree::
     :maxdepth: 2